NethServer/ns8-docs/file_server.rst

 - ``Main group``: select a domain group to assign initial permissions to the share

 - ``Initial permissions``: pick one of the three available choices.
-Note that in any case the ``Domain Admins`` group is initally and recursively granted full privileges.
+Note that in any case the ``Domain Admins`` group is initially granted full privileges.

   1. Main group can read and write, everyone else can read

   2. Main group can read and write, everyone else has no access

-  3. Everyone can read and write (main group included)
+  3. Everyone can read and write, main group included

 .. note::